 Griddles and grills differ primarily by the sizes and textures of their cooking surfaces.
-Grills typically have large cooking surfaces with cooking grates that allow the juices and oils from the food to fall between the gaps and into the grill.
+Grills typically offer large grated cooking surfaces that allow the juices and oils from the food to fall between the gaps and into the grill.

-Griddles are usually smaller than grills, though many resemble portable grills.
-Griddles have flat cooking surfaces without holes or gaps and are appropriate for sautéing or frying small or runny foods, such as eggs and mushrooms.
+Griddles are usually smaller than grills, though many are akin in size to portable grills.
+Griddles have flat, smooth cooking surfaces appropriate for sautéing or frying small or runny foods, such as eggs and mushrooms.

 Q. Is a griddle healthier than a grill?

-Q. What is the best way to clean my flat top grill?
+Q. What is the best way to clean my flat-top grill?